PisEqualToNP/debt/README.md

 # CripplingDebtors

-Money? who ever said money is easy to manage?
-We all have those moment where we forget (or try to forget) that we owe someone money.
-Additionally, it feels worse if we forget that someone else owes us money.
-Thankfully,
+Ever since Charlie was a boy, he always found himself in a particular predicament.
+No matter the amount of money he made, he was always grounded by crippling debt.
+Who could blame him for arriving late for payments to the loan sharks he so mistakenly befriended?
+Backstabbed and betrayed by the burden of illicit interest and ravenous returns, all hope seemed lost.

+*Edit*
-#CripplingDebtors, manages, organizers, and notifies you on all your debt related problems.
-It offer you an easy to use interface in which you can list all your debts and all your debtors with corresponding payment deadlines.
+We're proud to say that Charlie is now debt free!
+Thanks to the revolutionary technology of Crippling Debt, Charlie can now manage, organize, and be notified of all his debt related problems.
+CD is an all-in-on web app tha offers you an easy to use interface in which you can list all your debts and all your debtors with corresponding payment deadlines.
-It has built-in with a automated notification feature that reminds on these matters.
+It has built-in with a automated notification feature that keeps you alerted no matter where you are!

 ## Getting Started